AdamBrodzinski/meteor-generate/README.md

 ### Controllers
 `mgen controller <name> <actions>` Creates controllers for Iron-Router, adds routes, creates pages for controllers.
 If only `create`, `update`, or `destroy` actions are passed, no pages are created.
 These are data only controllers.
 A namespace file is created if it doesn't exist which adds a `db` namespace for collections.
 This allows for a natural `db.posts.find(...)` synatax.
 Creating a posts controller adds a `Posts` namespace.
 This is used to store controllers, helpers, etc... for that resource.
 Possible actions: index, new, show, edit, create, update, and destroy.
 If no actions are passed, all will be created.
-`mgen controller posts --show` generates the following:
+See [Example Controller][3]  - `mgen controller posts --show` generates the following:

 ```
 ├── both